benchristelcom/benchristelcom.github.io/src/posts/escape-plan.md

 And those voices in my head that used to narrate my life and my thoughts?
 They're all but gone.
 They stay quiet until I call them up.

 Turns out [that voice in your head isn't you][intrusive].
-It's a fictional character, a made-up simulation of a person you were taught to believe was you.
-It often says things you wouldn't endorse. *And you can think just fine without it.*
+It's a fictional character (or several fictional characters) — a made-up simulation of a person you were taught to believe was you.
+It often says things you wouldn't endorse.
+*And you can think just fine without it.*

 Contrary to what the AI-pilled weirdos would have you believe, language and intelligence have almost nothing to do with each other.
 You don't need to